What is customer experience? The complete guide

 - Long wait times

-The good news is that the customer experience can be improved.
-And it starts by putting the customer at the center of your strategy.
+The good news is that CX can be improved, and it starts by putting the customer at the center of your strategy.
 Follow these seven tips to make your customer experience strategy better.

 1. Create feedback loops

-Customer feedback provides insight into customers’ expectations, and how they might change over time with changes in your industry.
+Customer feedback provides valuable insight into buyers’ expectations and how you can better meet them.
 It can also tell you where customers are getting stuck and confirm what’s working well.

-The key is to acknowledge the feedback and do your best to act on it.
-“It’s important to create a feedback loop with customers and act on what they tell you,” said Dyson.
+“It’s important to create a feedback loop with customers and act on what they tell you,” says Dyson.
 “This builds trust and ensures it’s not just lip service.”

 Dyson also recommends creating an internal employee feedback loop.
-Agents can help aggregate customer feedback and provide insight into what’s making it challenging for them to deliver great service, such as policies or processes that don’t suit customer needs or friction between siloed teams that's leading to slow resolution of customer issues.
+Agents can combine and share customer feedback they’ve collected to find out what’s making it challenging for them to deliver great service.
+There could be policies or processes that don’t suit customer needs or friction between siloed teams that slow down issue resolution.

 2. Build an omnichannel experience

-The key is to create an omnichannel experience that meets the customer where they are and provides a consistent communications journey for your customer, one where the conversation history and context travels with them from channel to channel.
+The key is to create an omnichannel experience that meets the customer where they are and provides a consistent communications journey, where their conversation history and context travels with them from channel to channel.

-Context—about who your customer is, what outbound emails they’ve opened, what’s sitting in their shopping cart, or what they’ve talked to you about in the past—is crucial for delivering a good experience across channels.
+Context—about who your customer is, what emails they’ve opened, what’s sitting in their cart, or what they’ve talked to you about in the past—is crucial for delivering a seamless experience across channels.

-Customers would often rather solve issues on their own than reach out to a live agent.
+Customers often prefer to solve basic issues on their own than reach out to a live agent.
 You can help them help themselves with data-driven content.

-Usually, it’s in the form of help articles or chatbots that quickly point customers in the right direction.
-Ensuring that your content is accurate and up-to-date is crucial; an unhelpful article translates into a bad experience.
+Usually, it’s in the form of help chatbots that provide quick answers or point customers in the right direction.
+It’s crucial to ensure that your content is accurate and current—an unhelpful article translates into a bad experience.

-According to our Trends Report, 76 percent of customers expect personalization using data.
+According to our Trends Report, 68 percent of consumers expect experiences to be personalized.
+Personalization could include:

 5. Empower customers through AI